sustainsw/sustainsw.github.io/projects/_posts/2023-10-08-aneurysm-clip.md

 of computer vision image classification to enhance current processes and improve patient safety.

-The results have been accepted for publication at the [Journal for Digital Imaging](https://link.springer.com/journal/10278).
+The results have been accepted for publication in the [Journal for Digital Imaging](https://link.springer.com/journal/10278).